3022-2/raccoon_clipper/README.md

 - has documentation built into the GUI under the documentation tab

 malware features
-- undetected by majority of anti virus softwares including windows defender
 - supports Bitcoin, Ethereum, Litecoin, Monero, Solana, Dogecoin, Ripple, Tron at the same time
 - three different types of the same malware but using different methods. subprocess, ctypes and pyperclip
     - subprocess uses powershell commands to read and set clipboard - uses python standard libary so no need for the target to install anything